 Keep in mind that many business expenses can be negotiated for better rates or terms.
 Call companies that you currently work with and shop around with their competitors, you may find a better rate that you didn't know was out there.

-- Telephone and utility bills - Do you need every utility service or add-on you're paying for?
-Is there a service provider available with better rates?
+Do you need every utility service or add-on you're paying for?
+Is there a service provider available at better rates?
 Can you reduce your power usage?

 Items Your Business May Survive Without